- Undergraduate Faculty

 - Graduate Faculty

 Assistant Professor of Bioinformatics

-Miranda M. Darby, Ph.D., is assistant professor of bioinformatics and director of the new master's program in bioinformatics (BIFX), and the bioinformatics certificate program.
+Miranda M. Darby, Ph.D., is assistant professor of bioinformatics.
 She teaches a graduate course in Leadership and Project Management in the Life Sciences and is contributing to the development of the BIFX curriculum.
 Darby earned a bachelor's degree in biology from Carleton College and a Ph.D. in molecular biology and genetics from the Johns Hopkins School of Medicine.
 She gained practical experience in bioinformatics while completing a postdoctoral fellowship at the Johns Hopkins School of Medicine, where she developed and implemented bioinformatics tools to study the expression of repetitive elements (repeated sequences that make up roughly 50 percent of the genome) and also to identify concerted changes in the expression of functionally-related genes across individuals with schizophrenia, bipolar disorder, and major depression.
 She has mentored undergraduate researchers studying subjects ranging from the mechanisms that regulate RNA transcription in yeast to the characterization of novel mRNA isoforms expressed in the human brain.
 Darby has published articles on the function and regulation of a non-canonical RNA transcription termination pathway in yeast; altered gene expression in psychiatric disease; and novel mRNA isoforms expressed in the human brain that are generated by splicing of repetitive RNA sequences.
 Her current research focuses on the development of computational methods to identify and quantify the expression of novel RNAs using whole genome RNA sequencing.
 She also serves as a reviewer for peer-reviewed journals.

 Research and teaching interests